-B.33 New waste management facilities - permitted in limited circumstances for the disposal of non-inert waste to land, e.g. where waste cannot be practically be managed by other means further up the waste hierarchy; and for inert waste where the waste will be used for a beneficial purpose e.g. restoring landfill sites or use in an engineering operation.
+B.40 New waste management facilities - permitted in limited circumstances for the disposal of non-inert waste to land, e.g. where waste cannot be practically be managed by other means further up the waste hierarchy; and for inert waste where the waste will be used for a beneficial purpose e.g. restoring landfill sites or use in an engineering operation.
 This policy also allows for the re-working of old landfill sites.

+Appendix B Screening of policies
-B.34 Development outside of existing waste sites: physical damage and loss of habitat

-B.35 Change in vehicle movements: air pollution (vehicle emissions)

-B.36 Construction / operational activities: air pollution (dust), non-physical disturbance, direct pollution

-B.37 Waste open to the air: pests and vermin
+- B.41 Development outside of existing waste sites: physical damage and loss of habitat. - B.42 Change in vehicle movements: air pollution (vehicle emissions). - B.43 Construction / operational activities: air pollution (dust), non-physical disturbance, direct pollution. - B.44 Waste open to the air: pests and vermin.